Shopify/krane/README.md

 # krane restart

-`krane restart` is a tool for restarting all of the pods in one or more deployments.
-It triggers the restart by touching the `RESTARTED_AT` environment variable in the deployment's podSpec.
-The rollout strategy defined for each deployment will be respected by the restart.
+`krane restart` is a tool for restarting all of the pods in one or more deployments, statefuls sets, and/or daemon sets.
+It triggers the restart by patching template metadata with the `kubectl.kubernetes.io/restartedAt` annotation (with the value being an RFC 3339 representation of the current time).
+Note this is the manner in which `kubectl rollout restart` itself triggers restarts.

 ## Usage